hamt3ch/uRyde/README.md

 # uRyde
 ## UCRevolution x University of Cinncinati
-## uRyde
 ### - Puttl >> iOS using Swift

 The app essentially allows college student to hitch rides with each other to and from school.
+Creating an interface to help reduce SPAM from posting on other social network, users can optimize their trips back home and to school.

-SuperBeta still in motion,
+Beta still in motion